-The ACA requires health plans and policies to meet specific coverage, eligibility and cost-sharing requirements.
-The ACA may also subject employers to penalties if they do not offer their full time employees health care coverage that is affordable and that offers minimum essential coverage.
-Get more info at http://healthcare.gov
+The ACA requires health plans and policies to meet specific coverage, eligibility, and cost-sharing requirements.
+The ACA may also subject employers to penalties if they do not offer their full-time employees healthcare coverage that is affordable and that offers minimum essential coverage.
+Get more info here.

 Employee contributions to an employee group health insurance policy

 In order to make an offer of coverage and avoid employer mandate penalties, the offer must be affordable.
-For plan years beginning after January 1, 2018, health care coverage will not be considered affordable if an employee is required to contribute more than 9.56% of the employee’s household income.
-You can find additional information on the government website listed above or a member of our team would be happy to discuss the types of insurance you may have access to.
+For plan years beginning after January 1, 2023, healthcare coverage will not be considered affordable if an employee is required to contribute more than 9.83% of the employee’s household income.

 ACA reporting at tax time

-Applicable Large Employers or “ALEs” are companies with 50 or more full-time employees or equivalents according to this calculation.
-Companies of this size have to report their employer-sponsored health insurance offerings to the IRS by filing Forms 1094-C and 1095-C. An ALE must also provide employees with a Form 1095-C by January 31of the next year that details any coverage that an employee was offered during the previous year and whether or not they were covered for each eligible month.
+Companies that are ALEs have to report their employer-sponsored health insurance offerings to the IRS by filing Forms 1094-C and 1095-C. An ALE must also provide employees with a Form 1095-C by January 31st of the next year that details any coverage that an employee was offered during the previous year and whether or not they were covered for each eligible month.
 Both of these forms are filed with the IRS to show the company is in compliance with the ACA.

 If you are an ALE, please let us know your status in your Company Settings, and we will file on your behalf.
 If you are an ALE and joined Justworks mid-year 2023, we will need to collect some additional 2023 health insurance information from you.
 If you aren’t sure whether your company is an ALE, you should check with your legal counsel.